 Literature citations should be selective, not to exceed 30 references for a research paper.
 Avoid citing gray literature or references not accessible through indexes or obtainable via regular library channels.
-Cite references in the text as follows: single author, White (1998) or (White 1998); two authors, White & Gray (1998) or (White & Gray 1998); more than two authors, Green and co-authors/colleagues/co-workers (1998) or (Green et al. 1998).
-Cite multiple references in chronological order (e.g., White & Gray 1990; Green 1992; Brown 1994, 1996).
+Cite references in the text as follows: single author, White (1998) or (White 1998); two authors, White and Gray (1998) or (White and Gray 1998); more than two authors, Green and co-authors/colleagues/co-workers (1998) or (Green et al. 1998).
+Cite multiple references in chronological order (e.g., White and Gray 1990; Green 1992; Brown 1994, 1996).
 Do not cite unpublished work.
 Note that most of the abstract, methods, and results will be in the past tense, whereas most of the introduction, some of the discussion, and all conclusions will be in the present tense.

 References.
 Only published papers are included in the reference list.
 References should be listed in alphabetical order in the following form: